trunk-io/plugins/tests/readme.md

 ### Test Configuration

 `defaultLinterCheckTest` or `defaultLinterFmtTest` should be sufficient for most linters and formatters.
-If your test requires additional setup, follow the example of [config_check_test.ts](./config_check_test.ts).
+If your test requires additional setup, follow the example of setup in [config_check_test.ts](./config_check_test.ts).

 ### Environment Overrides